Frederick Wiseman: Filmmaking

+All his films have aired on PBS, one of his primary funders.
+Wiseman was known to call his films "Reality Fictions".
+His films have also been called studies of social institutions, such as hospitals, schools, or police departments.

 Process and style

-Wiseman works four to six weeks in the institutions he portrays, with almost no preparation.
-He spends the bulk of the production period editing the material, trying to find a rhythm to make a movie.
+Wiseman worked four to six weeks in the institutions he portrayed, with almost no preparation.
+He spent the bulk of the production period editing the material, trying to find a rhythm for the film.